HijackHornet/RoR2ModsOpSrc/HjUpdaterAPI/README.md

 ## Is it safe to use ?
 **Depends**.
 Every update is logged, and every old mod version is kept into a **Backup** folder under `BepInEx/plugin/HijackHornet-HjUpdaterAPI/Backup`.
 Also, Hj create an interface between mods and the folder structure in which they exist.
 So **no matter if a user put the dll file into the root of /plugin or into a folder inside another folder** named pepeDontLikeToFeel : the mod will still update and keep this folder structure.
 **However** this can become an issue if modders start implementing malware in their mods or exploit the api to delete other mods files.
-Don't worry tho as the api won't let any mod change any files outside of the RoR2 folder.
+Don't worry tho as the api won't let any mod change any files outside of the RoR2 mod folder.
 For futher details, see [here](https://github.com/HijackHornet/RoR2ModsOpSrc/issues/4).

 ## User Guide
 As a user, you can install this mod by unzipping the archive into the plugin folder.
 Don't forget to add **BOTH** dll next to each other.